 Ratio

-Seasoning is optional, but common additions include orange bitters, olive brine (for a dirty martini) or a saline solution.
-Garnishes range from a lemon twist, olives or even a pickled onion (Gibson).
+Seasoning is optional, but common additions include orange bitters, olive brine (for a dirty martini), or a small amount of saline solution.
+Garnishes can be as simple as a lemon twist or olives, or a pickled onion will turn your martini into a Gibson.

 Dry Martini